 Can you believe it?
 Black Friday already?

-While it may look a bit different this year, it’s coming – and it’s coming fast.
+It’s coming – and it’s coming fast.
 Lucky for retailers like you, consumers are more excited than ever to save big.
+But with the rush of customers, small retailers face a big challenge.

 At this time of year, there are a few important tasks you should knock out to start preparing for Black Friday.
 Follow this initial checklist to see if your store is on the right track!